settings icon

 Answer

 The biblical understanding of marriage as the union of a man and a woman is found in every human civilization in world history.
 History thus argues against gay marriage.
-Modern secular psychology recognizes that men and women are psychologically and emotionally designed to complement one another.
-In regard to the family, psychologists contend that a union between a man and woman in which both spouses serve as good gender role models is the best environment in which to raise well-adjusted children.
+Modern secular psychology recognizes that men and women complement one another psychologically and emotionally.
+In regard to the family, psychologists contend that a stable union between a man and woman is the best environment in which to raise well-adjusted children.
 So, psychology also argues against gay marriage.
 Anatomically, men and women were clearly designed to fit together sexually.
 The “natural” purpose of sexual intercourse is procreation, and only a sexual relationship between a man and a woman can fulfill this purpose.
 In this way, nature argues against gay marriage.

 So, if the Bible, history, psychology, and nature all argue for marriage being between a man and a woman, why is there such a controversy today?
-Why are those who are opposed to gay marriage/same-sex marriage labeled as hateful people or intolerant bigots, no matter how respectfully the opposition is presented?
-Why is the gay rights movement so aggressively pushing for gay marriage/same-sex marriage when most people, religious and non-religious, are supportive of gay couples having the same legal rights as married couples through some form of civil union?
+Why are those who oppose same-sex marriage labeled as “hateful” or “intolerant,” no matter how respectfully their views are presented?

 Return to: